-We want to reassure you we remain open.
-We know this is a really stressful time and you may have concerns about your pet’s health or visiting the clinic.
+We are open, but not quite as usual!
+We know this can be a really stressful time and you may have concerns about your pet’s health or visiting the clinic.
 Please see below our plan to help keep us all safe.

 Please email or phone us to discuss which service your pet needs.